 Get a Sensible Mortgage

 Although I don’t condone debt, I won’t rake you over the coals if you have a mortgage that makes sense (15 years or less, 20% down payment, payment no more than 25% of take home pay).
-When it comes down to it, if you make the effort to understand your money well, and what the true consequences are if you don’t, then you will succeed with money.
+When it comes down to it, if you make the effort to understand your money, and what the consequences are if you don’t, then you will succeed with money.

-Refinancing may not be right for you at this point in time, the numbers just may not work in your situation, but now is a great time to check and see because the rates are so low right now.
+Refinancing may not be right for you at this point in time, the numbers just may not work in your situation.
+But now is a great time to check in to a refinance because the rates are still very low compared to historical norms.

-Understanding why and how you should refinance and whether it’s a good time for you to do it is just one piece of the puzzle that can help start you down the road to prosperity.
+Understanding why and how you should refinance, and whether it’s a wise choice for you is just one piece of the puzzle that can help start you down the road to prosperity.

 So make the effort and you can save some major bucks!

 Question: Have you refinanced your home lately?
 How much money did it save you?